genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/06_testing.md

 ## Integration testing

 To create integration tests for your custom endpoints, you need to create service tests by extending the `AbstractGenesisTestSupport` class and specifying the `genesis-router.kts` as the Script File Name.
-Provide package names of genesis-router and endpoint.
+Provide the package names of genesis-router and the endpoint.
 Examples of how you would initialise a test extending this class are provided below.

 <Tabs defaultValue="kotlin" values={[{ label: 'Kotlin', value: 'kotlin', }, { label: 'Java', value: 'java', }]}>
 <TabItem value="kotlin">